quintans/goSQL/README.md

 - `VERSION` identifies the column used for optimistic locking.
 - `DELETION` identifies the column used for logic record deletion.

+It is not mandatory to map all columns of a table.
+For the same physical table several logical tables can be created with diferent set of columns.
+They can even refer to diferent domain values depending on a discriminator column as seen in the [Table Discriminator](#table-discriminator) section.

 Next we will see how to declare associations.
 To map associations, we do not think on the multiplicity of the edges, but how to go from A to B. This leaves us only two types of associations:
 Simple (one-to-one, one-to-many, many-to-one) and Composite (many-to-many) associations.